ARTenshi/artenshi.github.io/research.md

 ### Conference

--“sDSPL - Towards a benchmark for general-purpose task evaluation in domestic service robots (2021).
+- sDSPL - Towards a benchmark for general-purpose task evaluation in domestic service robots (2021).
 The 39-th Annual Conference of the Robotics Society of Japan

 - Learning tools for mobile robot localization using visual landmarks and the extended Kalman filter (2021).
 In Proceedings of the 24th RoboCup International Symposium